ALUMNI SPOTLIGHT: How VFS alum Arm Sattavorn designed stunning motion graphics for NBC Sports’ Paris Olympics

 He cites beach volleyball as a particularly challenging sport; having received only one illustration, Arm still wanted to create fun motion that would simultaneously look good and recreate the same tension you would feel watching or playing volleyball.
 “It was hard to wrap my head round the scope and scale of the project” Arm comments, looking back on the experience.
 “At the end of the day, I’m very happy with what I accomplished on the project.”

-We spoke at length with Arm about his work on this project (summarized above), but also about his experience as a Vancouver Film School student, his career since graduating, and what lies in store for the digital design industry:
+The most recent subject of our Vancouver Film School alumni success stories, Arm spoke with us at length about his motion graphics techniques on this project, but also about his experience as a Vancouver Film School student, his career in motion design, and what lies in store for the digital design industry:

 How was your experience attending VFS?